matomo-org/developer-documentation/docs/migrate-matomo-4-to-5.md

     },
 ```

 It's not allowed to support multiple major Matomo versions such as Matomo 4 and Matomo 5: `"matomo": ">=4.0.0-b1,<6.0.0-b1"`.
-You would in this case receive an error email and the release would not be published.
+In this case you would receive an error email and the release would not be published.

 ## Required PHP version